Egglorde/Scape-And-Rim/README.txt

 === Disclaimer ===

-Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
-This content/mod is not official and is not endorsed by Ludeon.
+Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This mod is not official and is not endorsed by Ludeon.